sbousseaden/Slides/Hunting MindMaps/readme.md

-Summarized Overview of different hunting paths an Analyst can take per EventId.
+Summarized Overview of different hunting paths an Analyst can take per EventId or technique.